Books Order Form, print and mail with your check for purchase – or –

 Lebanon Township Cemeteries

 About 2,300 burials for St. Joseph Catholic in addition to many not found in church records or online databases.
 Summerfield City, Barton, Bradsby-Higgins, Bryan, Baer, Padfield/Schmahl, Pausche, Wittmer, and Whitaker-Pleasant Valley Road Methodist.
 Bonus – Plot maps included of St. Joseph and Summerfield City.
-Surname list 79 pages. $12.00.
+Surname list (PDF).
+79 pages. $12.00.

 Marissa Township Cemeteries.